dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 :::code language="csharp" source="./snippets/patterns/ListPattern.cs" id="MatchRange":::

 The previous examples used the *constant pattern* to determine if an element is a given number.
-Any of those could be replaced by any other pattern, such as a relational pattern:
+Any of those patterns could be replaced by a different pattern, such as a relational pattern:

 :::code language="csharp" source="./snippets/patterns/ListPattern.cs" id="RelationalMatch":::

-List patterns are a valuable tool when data doesn't follow a regular structure and can't be converted easily into objects.
+List patterns are a valuable tool when data doesn't follow a regular structure.
+You can use pattern matching to test the shape and values of the data instead of transforming it into a set of objects.

 Consider the following excerpt from a text file containing bank transactions: